 Board of Directors

-Donald Wilhelm founded the Wilhelm Family Foundation shortly before his death in 2013.
-A lifelong lover of art and literature, Donald’s pursuit of self-knowledge and his belief in creative expression are at the core of the Foundation’s philosophy and operations.
+Donald Wilhelm, and granddaughter Cascade, co-founded the Wilhelm Family Foundation in the years leading up to his death in 2013.
+Not just family, but inseparable friends, Donald and Cascade shared a lifelong passion for art and literature.
+Their mutual love of, and faith in, the power of creative expression are at the core of the Foundation’s philosophy and operations.